pancsta/asyncmachine-go/README.md

 It has atomic transitions, relations, [transparent RPC](/pkg/rpc/README.md), [TUI debugger](/tools/cmd/am-dbg/README.md), [telemetry](/pkg/telemetry/README.md), [workers](/pkg/node/README.md), and soon diagrams.

-Its main purpose is workflows (both in-process and distributed), although it can be used for a wide range of applications - UIs, bots, agents, stateful firewalls, consensus algos, etc. **asyncmachine** can precisely (and transparently) target a specific point in a scenario and easily bring structure to event-based systems.
+Its main purpose is workflows (in-process or distributed), although it can be used for a wide range of stateful applications - daemons, UIs, bots, agents, firewalls, consensus algos, etc. **asyncmachine** can precisely (and transparently) target a specific point in a scenario and easily bring structure to event-based systems.
 It takes care of most contexts, `select` statements, and panics.

-It will enable you to create autonomous workflows with organic control flow and stateful APIs.
+It aims at creating **autonomous** workflows with **organic** control flow and **stateful** APIs.

 ## Stack

+Top layers depend on the bottom ones.

 <table>
   <tr>